roge-rm/sugarshieldXL/README.md

 1. Print the housing in 0.3mm layer height or finer, any material you desire. <br>You can choose either the version <a href=https://github.com/roge-rm/sugarshieldXL/blob/main/stl/sugarshieldxl-1.0.stl>with<a/> an external switch or one <a href=https://github.com/roge-rm/sugarshieldXL/blob/main/stl/sugarshieldxl-1.0-noswitch.stl>without</a>.
 2. Remove the magnets from the PiSugar board and battery.
 Do whatever you want with them (don't eat them).
 3. Attach the JST-PH female connector to the PiSugar board, respecting the correct polarity.
 If using the standalone header instead of a pigtail I suggest you hold it down with some hot glue or something.
-4. If you're using an external switch you'll want to solder two hookup wires to the CTRL and OFF pads on the PiSugar S board.
+4. If you're using an external switch you'll want to solder two hookup wires to the CTRL and OFF pads on the PiSugarS board.
 See <https://github.com/PiSugar/PiSugar/wiki/PiSugarS-Plus>their wiki</a> for pictures if you need clarity.
 5. Attach the PiSugar board to the back of the Raspberry Pi in a way that will hold it together until you can screw it in place inside the case.
 Two sided tape should work for this. <br>If you're really _brave_ (stupid) and you _bravely_ broke off one or more of the pogo pins.. you can knock the rest off and solder the PiSugar board to the Raspberry Pi directly. _You're so brave_ (not stupid).

 <img src=https://raw.githubusercontent.com/roge-rm/sugarshieldXL/main/pictures/3.jpg width=600>